seqeralabs/tower-cli/README.md

 Tower is a full-stack application for the management of data pipelines and compute resources.
 It enables collaborative data analysis at scale, on-premises or in any cloud.

-The Tower CLI interacts with Tower, providing an interface to launch pipelines, manage cloud resources and administer your analaysis.
+The Tower CLI interacts with Tower, providing an interface to launch pipelines, manage cloud resources and administer your analysis.

 ![tw](assets/img/tw-screenshot.png)